uit-cosmo/blobmodel/docs/parameter_distributions.rst

 =======================

 While instantiating a ``Model`` object, we define the distribution functions used to sample blob parameters from.
-So far we have only used the default distrubutions but in this section we cover how change these.
+So far we have only used the default distributions but in this section we cover how change these.

 ++++++++++++++++++
 DefaultBlobFactory